UltraMessaging/um_perf/README.md

 The servers in Informatica's labs have had very few optimizations done to them.
-We want our systems to be as off-the-shelf as practical so that our testing is applicable to as many customer environments as possible.
+We want our systems to be as off-the-shelf as practical so that our testing applies to as many customer environments as possible.

 A high-performance production system should have various optimizations done to minimize interruptions of critical application threads by the operating system.
 However,
-it is very difficult to give generic advice here that applies to everybody.
+it is hard to give generic advice here that applies to everybody.
 For example, for users of kernel network drivers,
 IRQs and interrupt coalescing are important considerations for latency/throughput tradeoffs.